Vietnam.vn - Nền tảng quảng bá Việt Nam

 Specifically, Senegal has temporarily closed its consulates in Bordeaux, Paris (France), Milan (Italy) and New York (USA) among many other places.

-Over four days from June 1-3, at least 16 people were killed and hundreds injured, as protesters clashed with security forces, plunging the West African nation into its worst unrest in decades.
+Over the course of four days from June 1-3, at least 16 people were killed and hundreds injured, when protesters clashed with security forces, plunging the West African country into its worst unrest in decades.

 Private and public buildings and businesses were looted and destroyed during the riots, including universities, gas stations, banks, supermarkets, administrative buildings and bus stations.

-The Senegalese foreign ministry statement did not draw any connection between the attacks abroad that led to the temporary closure of Senegal’s consulates and Mr Sonko’s sentencing or the violence that followed.
+The statement from Senegal's foreign ministry did not suggest a link between the attacks abroad that led to the temporary closure of Senegal's consulates and Mr Sonko's sentencing or the violence that followed.

-Senegal's Foreign Ministry also informed that the Senegalese Consulate General in Milan was the most severely affected, even passport and identity card machines were destroyed.
+The Senegalese Foreign Ministry also informed that the Senegalese Consulate General in Milan was the most severely affected, even the passport and identity card machines were destroyed.

 Source